 This Zara-infused inspiration is reflected in Reformation’s ‘Sustainability’ page on its website.
 Here, it states that “at Ref, a sketch can become a dress in about a month,” echoing the Spanish fast fashion giant’s ability to turnover designs in about a week.
 Harvard Business School reports that while most retailers commit 100 per cent of their designs ahead of the season, Zara strategically waits to design 50 per cent of its clothes, drawing on what’s trendy.
 Reformation follows a similar approach, saying that it’s “designing and making what you want to wear right now.”
 As the brand grows, this turnover rate increases, bloating the supply chain and output immensely.

 Reformation strives to create garments with primarily natural, renewable, or recycled fibres.
-However the brand recognises that to craft at the level it needs to in order to reach its demand, it can only have these materials realistically compose 75 per cent of its clothing.
 While its factories are based in Los Angeles, it does supply fabrics from Turkey and China, similar to Zara and most other labels at its level.
-The company’s effort is commendable—and even Reformation realises it still has a lot of work to do.
+The company’s effort is commendable—in its latest sustainability report, the brand published that 97 per cent of its fibres meet A/B ratings.
+2 per cent are C tier like the fabric econyl and less than 1 per cent are D/E ratings.
 But, with the trajectory of this brand from a small store rooted in environmental morality to the nearly global availability of its products today, it seems almost impossible that it could keep up its original green mission.

 Although Ganni could fit into the upper end of this category—that being expensive, somewhat fast fashion—the Danish brand has taken a different approach.
 Ganni openly declares on its website that it “doesn’t identify as a sustainable brand,” acknowledging the disconnect between cyclical fashion at a large-scale level.
 Instead, it states that it “recognises the inherent contradiction between its current fashion industry that thrives off newness and consumption, and the concept of sustainability.
 So instead, we’re focused on becoming the most responsible version of ourselves.”